ash/raku-course/about-this-course/index.md

 - 73 quizzes
 - 65 exercises

-New exercises and quizzes may appear in the already published topics, as well as the theoretical parts can also be slightly modified to achieve the best flow of the course.
+New exercises and quizzes may appear in the already published topics, as well as the theoretical parts can be slightly modified to achieve the best flow of the course.

 ## About the author

 The course is written by [Andrew Shitov](https://andrewshitov.com), who is following the development of Raku since about 2000 (when it was known as Perl 6).
 He is the author of a number of [books about programming in Raku](https://andrewshitov.com/books).
-The course material based on daily experience, particularly on contributing to [The Weekly Challenge](https://perlweeklychallenge.org) and reviewing the solutions of other participants, as well as on the experience obtained from using Raku as the main language for the [Covid Observer](https://covid.observer) website.
+The course material is based on daily experience, particularly on contributing to [The Weekly Challenge](https://perlweeklychallenge.org) and reviewing the solutions of other participants, as well as on the experience obtained from using Raku as the main language for the [Covid Observer](https://covid.observer) website.

 ## Contributing, terms of use, and feedback

 The creation of the course is supported by the grant of [The Perl Foundation](https://www.perlfoundation.org).
 You can use the course for self-study or as a set of ready-to-use materials for teaching others.
+The commercial usage in classes is allowed without permission.
+Releasing the course as a separate product must be first negotiated with the author.

 The source files are available on GitHub: [github.com/ash/raku-course](https://github.com/ash/raku-course).
 Feel free to submit a pull request to correct the potential mistakes or typos or create an issue on GitHub if you want to discuss a broader subject.
 You can also contact the author by [e-mail](mailto:andy@shitov.ru).